|HMRC Reference:Notice 75 (November 2013)||View Change History|

 (referred to at paragraphs 2.3 and 4.2).

 Certain categories of vehicle are excluded from the definition of road vehicles, and can therefore use rebated fuel.
 The different categories of excepted vehicle are explained in the following paragraphs.
-However, operators should keep abreast of changes to the rules because it is their responsibility to ensure that their vehicles use the appropriate fuel.
+However, operators should keep abreast of changes to the rules because it is their responsibility to make sure that their vehicles use the appropriate fuel.
 HMRC therefore recommends that they make regular checks on the HMRC website which publishes details of alterations to the rules and updates to this notice.

 A vehicle that is not used on the public road and has no licence under the Vehicle Excise and Registration Act 1994 is an excepted vehicle.
 If a vehicle has become untaxed since 31 January 1998 it requires a Statutory Off-Road Notification (SORN).
 Such vehicles will be eligible to use red diesel if a SORN declaration has been made.
 Unlicensed vehicles that do not require a SORN (including unregistered vehicles that have never used the public road) will continue to be able to use red diesel without a SORN declaration if kept off-road.

-(a) purposes relating to agriculture, horticulture or forestry,
+(a) purposes relating to agriculture, horticulture or forestry

-(b) cutting verges bordering public roads, or
+(b) cutting verges bordering public roads

-(c) cutting hedges or trees bordering public roads or bordering verges which border public roads.
+(c) cutting hedges or trees bordering public roads or bordering verges which border public roads

 See paragraph 8.21 for what we mean by activities falling within agriculture, horticulture or forestry.